postmanlabs/labs-docs/v6/postman/sending_api_requests/visualizer.md

 The `template` variable in the code above is the template string created earlier.
 The second argument passed here is an object with the `response` property.
 This is the variable that the template expects in the `{{#each response}}` loop.
 The value assigned to the `response` property is the response JSON data parsed into an object.

+### Viewing visualizations

 Now, if you hit "Send" for this request, and look under the response body section, you will see a table rendered under the "Visualize" tab.

+### Adding styling and interaction to visualizations

+### Using your own libraries

+You can use any of the libraries in the Postman Sandbox to programmatically generate the layout template.
+But, Postman does not ship with any data visualization libraries in the Sandbox.
+You can import any external JavaScript libraries by adding their URL to a `<script>` tag in the template code, just the same way as you would load JavaScript in an HTML file.
+This lets you visualize the data using any visualization tool of your choice (be it D3.js or something similar).

+### Accessing data inside the template

+Any `<script>` elements inside the template can access the data that was passed in the second argument to `pm.visualizer.set()` by calling `pm.getData(callback)` method.
+This is only applicable to JavaScript code in the template.
+You will find it useful if your Visualizer template includes JavaScript to render a chart.

+The `pm.getData(callback)` method takes a callback function as its argument.
+This callback is called with two arguments: `error` and `data`.
+The second argument is the `data` that was passed to `pm.visualizer.set()`.

 ## Try it out